hbekel/bpp/README.md

 ### screen.bpp

 This file contains two subroutines for clearing the screen and setting the screen and text colors.
-In the example below, we will include this file in it's own scope labeled "screen", so that we will be able to call these routines using `gosub screen.clear` and `gosub screen.theme`.
+In the example above, we will include this file in it's own scope labeled "screen", so that we will be able to call these routines using `gosub screen.clear` and `gosub screen.theme`.

 <pre>
 clear: print "{clr}";: return